peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 <b>Return Value:</b>

-A CBOR number that expresses this number minus the given number.
+A CBOR number that expresses this number minus the specified number.

 <b>Exceptions:</b>